-On May 29, 2015 the Company and China National Gold entered into an amendment to the Product and Service Framework Agreement (the "Amendment to the Product and Service Framework Agreement"), pursuant to add the sale and purchase of copper concentrates produced at the Jiama Mine beginning with the year ending December 31, 2015 increasing the length of the Product and Service Agreement to December 31, 2017.
+On May 29, 2015 the Company and China National Gold entered into the First Supplemental Product and Service Framework Agreement (the "First Supplemental Product and Service Framework Agreement"), to include the sale and purchase of copper concentrates produced at the Jiama Project beginning with the year ending December 31, 2015 increasing the length of the Product and Service Agreement to December 31, 2017.
+The First Supplemental Product and Service Framework Agreement supplements the original Product and Service Framework Agreement dated April 26, 2013 between the Company and China National Gold, pursuant to which China National Gold provides mining related services and products to the Company in order to facilitate the Group's operations in the PRC which expired on June 18, 2016.

-On May 29, 2015, IMPM, Huatailong and China Gold Finance entered into a Financial Services Agreement (the "Financial Services Agreement"), pursuant to which financial services are provided by China Gold Finance to IMPM, Huatailing and/or its controlling subsidiaries include deposits, loans, settlement services, financial advisory and other financial services for a three year period.
+On May 29, 2015, IMPM, Huatailong and China Gold Finance entered into a Financial Services Agreement (the "Financial Services Agreement"), pursuant to which financial services are provided by China Gold Finance to IMPM, Huatailing and/or its controlling subsidiaries include deposits, loans, settlement services, financial advisory and other financial services for the years ending December 31, 2015, 2016 and 2017.